 Now his younger brother is begging to get to stay home by himself.
-Unfortunately, he's more impulsive and less trustworthy, so he won't be staying home alone until he's 17.
+Unfortunately, he’s more impulsive and less trustworthy, so he likely won’t be staying home alone until he’s 17.
+Just kidding….kind of.

 Truthfully, my middle son has just started staying home with big brother for very short periods of time.
 An example being when my husband has to leave but I’m still about 10-15 minutes away.
 We will keep doing things like that, gradually increasing the time.

 We will also continue to have situational discussions and rule reviews (what would you do if ______ happened?).